Coops

 Several steps shown on how to install the run chicken coop door

-If you don’t download the app or program the door, the door will still work!
+Even if you don’t download the app or program the door, the door will still work!
 The door uses the factory default program once the batteries are activated.

 Even if you don’t do anything after mounting the door, it will close automatically 20 minutes after sunset and open 20 minutes after sunrise.